winduum/winduum-docs/docs/docs/components/tooltip.md

 # Tooltip
 Tooltip can be used for a little info hint on hover or focus.

+It's a pure CSS solution — the tooltip text comes from the `aria-label` attribute and is rendered via the `::before` pseudo-element, so it stays accessible and needs no JavaScript.
+Placement is controlled with the `tooltip-*` tokens and appearance can be customized via the `--x-tooltip-*` props.

 <ViewSourceGh href="https://github.com/winduum/winduum/blob/main/src/components/tooltip" />

 ## Usage